ryanbarouki/labyrinth/README.md

 # TODO
 ## Frontend
-- Rotate spare tile on click
+- add in the treasures to reach

 ## General
 - add a screen for when the server disconnects